skypilot-org/skypilot/docs/source/examples/sky-serve.rst

 Sky Serve
 =========

-Sky Serve is SkyPilot's serving library.
-Sky Serve takes an existing serving framework and deploys it across one or more regions or clouds.
+SkyServe (short for SkyPilot Serving) takes an existing serving framework and deploys it across one or more regions or clouds.

 .. * Serve on scarce resources (e.g., A100; spot) with **reduced costs and increased availability**